Cosmo-Tech/azure-sample-webapp/scripts/patch_webapp_server/README.md

 ### Assets copy mapping

-If your webapp adds custom assets into the _public_ folder, and if you want these resources to be patched from each project configuration, then you must declare the input and ouput paths of these resources in a JSON file describing all the resources to copy.
+If your webapp adds custom assets into the _public_ folder, and if you want these resources to be patched from each project configuration, then you must declare the input and output paths of these resources in a JSON file describing all the resources to copy.
 This file must be named _AssetCopyMapping.json_ and placed in the **input configuration folder**.

 If you want to start from a template, you can duplicate the file